Space-time accessibility supports participation in after-work leisure activities: Results and discussion

+Before examining the structural relationships between STA and leisure participation, we first assess whether the modeled capability sets align with individuals' actual spatial choices, which serves as a necessary validation step to ensure that the STA metric meaningfully captures the opportunity structures it is designed to represent.

-Based on 856 individuals where their $A_i>0$ and have leisure activities observed, we show a strong alignment between SPA$_i$ and actual choices of leisure activities (Figure \ref{fig:selectivity}).
-Only 0.1\% of individuals have zero visited places within their capability set, the distribution of visited places outside SPA$_i$ is skewed toward lower values (Figure \ref{fig:selectivity}a): with a bottom 10\% who are mainly car users having over 50\% of their visits outside their capability set.
-Individuals who frequently travel beyond their SPA are more likely to rely on cars.
+Based on 566 individuals where their $A_i>0$ and have leisure activities registered during weekdays, we observe a strong alignment between STA$_i$ and actual spatial choices of leisure activities (Figure \ref{fig:selectivity}).
+The distribution of visited locations outside STA$_i$ is skewed toward lower values (Figure \ref{fig:selectivity}a): the top 20\% of individuals make more than half of their visits outside their capability set.
+Moreover, only 0.2\% of individuals have visited zero places within their capability set.
 Space-time accessibility in this context primarily captures trip-chaining opportunities between home and work, framing leisure visits as secondary or incidental.
-While informative, this representation can be inadequate for modeling car users who travel for longer than 90 minutes, whose greater spatial flexibility allows for more diverse and decoupled travel patterns.

-Most individuals exhibit negative $d_i$ values (Figure \ref{fig:selectivity}b), indicating a tendency to choose better-ranked locations than expected by chance, as 67\% of individuals have significant deviation from being random ($p<0.05$).
-This supports the feasibility of using SPA as a realistic approximation of individuals' capability sets.
-A cluster of individuals shows strongly negative $d_i$ with highly significant $p$-values, while others have values near zero or even positive, suggesting closer-to-random or worse-than-random behavior.
+Most individuals exhibit negative $d_i$ values (Figure \ref{fig:selectivity}b), indicating a tendency to choose closer locations than expected by chance, as 80\% of individuals have significant deviation from being random ($p<0.05$).
+This supports the feasibility of using STA as a realistic approximation of individuals' capability sets.
+A cluster of individuals exhibits strongly negative $d_i$ values with highly significant $p$-values, while others have values near zero or even positive, suggesting behavior closer to random or worse than random.
 These results reveal considerable heterogeneity in the degree of behavioral selectivity across the population.